philipturner/home-built-stm/README.md

 ![Image 4659](./Documentation/CNCAluminum/IMG_4659.JPG)

-_Close-up of part of the billet with a trail of aluminum filings._
+_Close-up of a trail of aluminum shavings on the billet._

 TODO:
 - Clean up the filings on the billet